Starting an fMRI study at UPenn (January 2006)

 • For all NCI/NIH grants, a copy of the "Study Plan" that was submitted for the grant application

-- Protocols must include a Radiology Department Sub-Investigator or Co-investigational, not just a "contact."
+• Protocols must include a Radiology Department Sub-Investigator or Co-investigator,

-• All applications must be re-approved annually.
+• All applications should be re-approved annually ONLY if any changes have been

 You may submit to both the IRB and CAMRIS at the same time and forward the approved consent form to CAMRIS when it is returned from the IRB.